camunda/camunda/docs/src/operate-deployment-guide/schema-and-migration.md

 To track the application of a step and also for protocol usage the step stores additionally an applied marker and created and applied dates.
 The description field is for documentation purposes.

-All available steps will be stored in its own index in Elasticsearch ( `operate-migration-steps-repositoy`) Each change in schema will delivered by a new Operate version.
+All available steps will be stored in its own index in Elasticsearch ( `operate-migration-steps-repository`) Each change in schema will delivered by a new Operate version.
 Every Operate version contains migration steps for the change as json files.
 Operate updates the current migration steps repository in Elasticsearch.
 The steps repository contains all available steps and its states.
 By using this steps repository it is possible to apply needed steps to migrate from previous to current schema.
 Already applied and new steps will be detected and either applied or ignored.